Random Forests for time-fixed and time-dependent predictors: The DynForest R package: DynForest principle

-with \(\pi^0\) the observed outcome, \(T\) the time-to-event, \(k\) the cause of interest and \(\hat{\omega}(t)\) the estimated weights using inverse probability of censoring weights (IPCW) technique that accounts for censoring (Gerds and Schumacher 2006).
+with \(T\) the time-to-event, \(k\) the cause of interest and \(\hat{\omega}(t)\) the estimated weights using Inverse Probability of Censoring Weights (IPCW) technique that accounts for censoring (Gerds and Schumacher 2006).

-The OOB error of prediction is used in particular to tune the random forest by determining the hyperparameters (i.e., \texttt{mtry}, \texttt{nodesize} and \texttt{minsplit}) which give the smallest OOB error.
+The OOB error of prediction is used to particular to tune the random forest by determining the hyperparameters (i.e., \texttt{mtry}, \texttt{nodesize} and \texttt{minsplit}) which give the smallest OOB prediction error.

 \hypertarget{explore-the-most-predictive-variables}{